 These days, humans use the keyboard and the mouse to 'talk' to the computer.
 But, not that long ago, sending instructions to the computer wasn't as easy as it's today.

-Instead of a keyboard, humans had to use punched cards to introduce any new program or software.
+In the early days of computing, humans had to use punched cards to introduce any new program or software.

-The numbers 0 through 31 are represented in every card.
-Each number appears on either one or the other side of the card.
+Notice that the numbers 0 through 31 appear in every card on either one or the other side of the card.

 Think of a number between 0 and 31.

 Take your punched card 0 and search for the number you thought of.
 Leave the card on the table, looking up.

 Make sure the chosen number appears on the card's upper side.

 Now, take your punched card 1 and look for the number you thought of in it.
 Ensure that the chosen number is on the upper side and place it over the card 0, so you don't see the printed side.